msidwell/terraform_classroom/terraform_102.md

 ## 1.2.3 Modules

-Terraform [modules](https://www.terraform.io/docs/modules/index.html) simply consist of Terraform code that is used as a repeatable group.
-Any valid Terraform deployment code can be used as a module.
-What makes a given set of Terraform code a module is that it gets called by the root module by using a [module block](https://www.terraform.io/docs/modules/usage.html).
-The only required input for module blocks is the [source](https://www.terraform.io/docs/modules/sources.html) of the module.
+Terraform [modules](https://www.terraform.io/docs/modules/index.html) consist of Terraform code designed for use as repeatable groups of resources.
+Any valid Terraform deployment code can be used as a module, though what makes a given set of Terraform code a module is that it gets called by the root module by using a [```module``` block](https://www.terraform.io/docs/modules/usage.html).
+The only required input for module blocks is the [source](https://www.terraform.io/docs/modules/sources.html) of the module, though it is highly encouraged to parameterize all inputs for a module using variables.
 Modules can be sourced from a variety of locations including local files and GitHub.
 For example, a local module could be called by the following module block where the source input is set to a local directory called “terraform_naming_module”.

 ```
 module "sccm_sn" {